ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 ### List feature

 <info-box info>
-	The base list feature is enabled by default in all {@link installation/advanced/predefined-builds predefined editor builds}.
+	The list feature is enabled by default in all {@link installation/advanced/predefined-builds predefined editor builds}.
 The installation instructions are for developers interested in building their own, custom editor.
 </info-box>

 To add this feature to your editor, install the [`@ckeditor/ckeditor5-list`](https://www.npmjs.com/package/@ckeditor/ckeditor5-list) package: